Place the semolina flour on a work surface, make a well in the middle and sprinkle with salt.

 Roll the cut off portion of dough into a sausage shape.
 You shouldn't need any extra semolina/flour but if you do, use it sparingly.

-Continue rolling until you have a long rope about ½ inch ( or approx 1cm) in diameter.
+Continue rolling until you have a long rope about ½ inch (or approximately 1cm) in diameter.
+Be sure to roll the rope as thin as this otherwise it will be too thick to cook properly.
 It may be easier to cut it in half and keep rolling to achieve this thickness.

 Cut the rope into ¾-1 inch (2-2.5cm) lengths.

-Place in a single layer and not touching on parchment (baking) paper that has been dusted with semolina/flour.
+Place in a single layer and not touching on parchment (baking) paper that has been dusted with semolina.

 Repeat with remaining dough.

-Cook pasta in a large pot of salted boiling water for 8-10 minutes.
+Add the cavatelli to the salted, boiling water and cook for 8-10 minutes.
 This will depend on the size of the cavatelli.
 Taste after 5 minutes and cook longer if needed.
 Cooking may be even longer than 10 minutes if you have made larger cavatelli.

-Tips for success and FAQ'sSemolina flour is very finely ground and may not be available everywhere but it is available online.
-Be sure to use the correct semolina.
-The coarse variety often available won't produce good cavatelli.Roll the rope thinly - almost as thin as a pencil.
+Tips for success and FAQ'sSemolina flour is very finely ground durum wheat semolina.
+The brand I prefer is Caputo which I find at my local Italian food store.
+There are other brands available at supermarkets which are also quite good.
+But be sure to use the correct semolina.
+It is very fine but not quite as fine as flour.
+The coarse variety (often used for polenta) won't produce good cavatelli.Roll the rope thinly - almost as thin as a pencil.
 This isn't like potato gnocchi; cavatelli should be much thinner than gnocchi.Alternative ways of shaping the cavatelliYou can also roll pieces of pasta against the tines of a fork, pressing and curling the dough as you roll.
 Or alternatively, you may have a cavatelli board or gnocchi board which can be used instead.What to do if the dough keeps shrink when rolling outIf this is happening, set that piece aside and start rolling a fresh piece of dough.
 In the meantime the first piece of dough will rest and relax and be easier to roll when you go back to it.How to freezePlace the tray of pasta in the freezer.
 When frozen, transfer to a freezer bag and use within 6 months.
 Cook from frozen.
 Frozen pasta will take longer to cook.